Oxfordshire Cotswolds Garden Village

 It will be a new standalone settlement, self-contained with its own village facilities, such as schools, community resources and employment opportunities, whilst taking proper account of environmental considerations and planned infrastructure improvements.

-The initial garden village proposals set out in the Local Plan include a new science business park which will give local people an alternative to driving to work in Oxford.
+The initial garden village proposals set out in the Local Plan include 2,200 new homes and a new science business park which will give local people an alternative to driving to work in Oxford.
 In addition, the nearby Hanborough railway station together with a new Park and Ride facility to the north of Eynsham (expected to be open by 2020) will give people an alternative to using their cars.

 Area Action Plan